openfaas/faas/watchdog/README.md

 This re-write is mainly structural for on-going maintenance.
 It will be a drop-in replacement for the existing watchdog and also has binary releases available.

+### Graceful shutdowns

+The watchdog is capable of working with health-checks to provide a graceful shutdown.

+When a `SIGTERM` signal is detected within the watchdog process a Go routine will remove the `/tmp/.lock` file and mark the HTTP health-check as unhealthy and return HTTP 503.
+The code will then wait for the duration specified in `write_timeout`.
+During this window the container-orchestrator's health-check must run and complete.

+Now the orchestrator will mark this replica as unhealthy and remove it from the pool of valid HTTP endpoints.

+Now we will stop accepting new connections and wait for the value defined in `write_timeout` before finally allowing the process to exit.

 ### Working with HTTP headers

 Headers and other request information are injected into environmental variables in the following format: